enriquez/front_end_tasks/README.md

 $ gem install front_end_tasks
 ```

+The `fe` command will be available after installing Front End Tasks.

 # Usage

-The `fe` command will be available after installing Front End Tasks.
+Front End Tasks can be used from the command line or scripted with Ruby.

 ## build